prachi220/Machine-Learning/Regression & GDA/README.md

 This project involves implementation of Linear Regression, Logistic Regression and Gaussian Discriminant Analysis.
 Details of problem statement mentioned in Assignment_1.pdf.
 Details of implementation mentioned in Report-1.pdf.
+Dataset for training given in Assignment_1_datasets folder.